johnha881/AWS-Projects/EventBridge-InProgress/README.md

 ### SNS

    - Standard VS FIFO(First in, First out).
-     - Standard is used for non-critical, cheapter and where messages can arrive twice or more.
+     - Standard is used for non-critical scenarios where cost is lower and messages might arrive more than once.
-     - Fifo is for order-critical, one messsage only delivery.
+     - FIFO is for order-critical, one message only delivery.
 Cost more than standard.
    - Be aware of payload size.
-   - SMS/Email subscribers are more expensive than lambda/http.
+   - SMS/email subscribers are more expensive than lambda/http.

 ### SQS